Apirone/apirone-api-php/docs/Helpers.md

 Allows viewing transaction history, including the opportunity to filter by transfer type, address, and transfer date.

 - limit - The maximum number of items on page.
-If not set - default value: 10
+If not set, the default value: 10
 - offset - The sequence number of the item from which the counting starts.
-If not/ If not set - default value: 0
+If not set, the default value: 0
 - q - Contains a list of filter variables: address, transfer type, calendar period

 ```php